mamintoosi/Fractional-Derivative-in-Sparse-Super-Resolution/README.md

 When skip_smp_training=false, 50000 small patches from train images are selected and corresponding low and highresolution of the patches saved in Xh, Xl.
 After that, if skip_dictionary_training=false, these variables will be used to coupled_dic_train() for creating the appropriate dictionary.
 <br>
 The resulting dictionary will be saved as Data/Dictionary/Dictionary.mat.
-Somw previous trained dictionaries were renamed manually for testing purposes.
+Some previous trained dictionaries were renamed manually for testing purposes.

+== Image Tables

+The aforementioned MATLAB files produce LaTeX tables and recinstructed images of various methods.
+But for producing images such as Figure 7 in the paper (the top Zebra image), which a portion of images is enlarged, a python script is prepared: makeImagetable.ipynb.
+This jupyter notebook can be run after running the MATLAB codes on test images.